HMS Dreadnought (1801): Active service

 Her first commander was Captain James Vashon.
 After cruising for some time in the Channel he proceeded off Cádiz and Menorca where he continued until the summer of 1802.

 Her first master was Mr. Banks followed by Joseph Foss Dessiou (1769–1853), who was paid off on 15 July 1802.

 In 1803, Captain Edward Brace briefly took command as flag captain to William Cornwallis, until he was relieved that same year by Captain John Child Purvis.

 Purvis served under the orders of Admiral Cornwallis until he was promoted to rear-admiral in April 1804.
 The next commander until August was Robert Carthew Reynolds.
 He was superseded that month by George Reynolds, who, in turn, was replaced in December that year by Edward Rotheram, who stayed as flag captain to Admiral Cuthbert Collingwood until just before Trafalgar.
 The winter gale weather off the French coast badly damaged five of the major warships maintaining the blockade.
 Dreadnought lost most of her powder when water poured into the magazine.

 In the spring of 1805, Admiral Cornwallis was replaced by an ailing Lord Gardner who allowed the close blockade to be slackened.
 On 30 March the French fleet escaped from Toulon and reached Cádiz on 9 April.
 The French and Spanish squadrons sailed separately from there and joined forces in Martinique on 26 May.
 On 15 May, Collingwood and his squadron of seven ships received orders from the Admiralty to sail for Barbados.
 Before they could depart; however, Horatio Nelson arrived from the Mediterranean Sea in pursuit of the French, and Dreadnought proceeded to Cádiz for Collingwood to command a close blockade there.

+On 12 June she removed 3 sailors who claimed to be English from USS Gunboat No. 6 off Cadiz.

 Early in October 1805, Captain John Conn assumed command of Dreadnought, after having brought Royal Sovereign out from England for Vice-Admiral Collingwood.
 Collingwood and Rotheram then moved to the newly recoppered first rate on 10 October 1805, leaving Conn in command of the now sluggish Dreadnought, with her barnacled hull badly in need of careening, but nevertheless with a well exercised ship's company, who for months having been under Collingwood's watchful eye, now contained the most efficient gun crews in the fleet.